PUBLIC PLAY SPACE SYMPOSIUM

 Papers should be max 3,000 words (including references, excluding abstract).
 They should include the following information: title, authors details, short abstract of 200 words, min 300dpi.

-Every paper must be sent both in .doc and .pdf formats.
+Every paper must be sent both in .doc and .pdf formats, following the provided layout.

 Projects must be realized by the person/ people submitting.
 They have to be presented in one A1 poster, vertical format, including title of the project, author(s) details, year of realisation, keywords, text illustrating the main features of the project, figures/images/ tables.